queryluke/masseffect-5e-data/data/powers/submission-net.md

             unit: reaction
             reaction: when a creature you see casts a tech power
 ---
 Shoot a swarm of miniature pylons to a target location within range.
-Each creature within a <me-distance length="10" adj /> cylinder of the target location must make a Dexterity saving throw.
+Each creature within a <me-distance length="10" adj />-radius,
+<me-distance length="10" adj />-high cylinder of the target
+location must make a Dexterity saving throw.
 Any creature that fails the saving throw is trapped in an electrified net, becoming <me-condition id="restrained"/> and cannot cast tech powers.